 Your privacy is important to us.
 We will observe due care in handling your personal data and undertake to comply with the applicable privacy legislation, such as the General Data Protection Regulation (GDPR).
-By way of these privacy regulations we inform you about the manner in which we handle your personal data and about your rights with regard to your personal data.
+By way of these privacy regulations, we inform you of the manner in which we handle your personal data and of your rights with regard to your personal data.

 The law office of Delissen Martens B.V. is located at Sportlaan 40, 2566 LB in The Hague.

 Purpose of these regulations

 This Privacy Statement pertains to the processing of the personal data of our clients and of all other persons with whom Delissen Martens maintains contact or who use our services.

 What personal data do we process?

 We process the personal data that you have provided to us, for instance within the context of the services we provide to you.
 We also obtain personal data generated during your visit to our website, because you have filled out a contact form, have registered as a recipient of our newsletter or have attended a DM Academy course.
 If you register in order to be able to make use of our service 'My Models', we will also process your personal data.

 The personal data that we process may include the following: